waynodiablo/Oystercard/pills/debugging.md

 ## 5 - Repeat

-Once you've reached some conclusions based on your tests, if you still haven't fixed the problem then you'll need to run the steps again - at least you have ruled out one train of investigation.
+Once you've reached some conclusions based on your experiments, if you still haven't fixed the problem then you'll need to run the steps again - at least you have ruled out one train of investigation.

 ## Further tips